Name: JANE JOLLIFFE

 1944 No further history known

-Comments: Built with 2 funnels, later reduced to 1 funnel
+Comments: Built with 2 funnels, but later reduced to a single funnel

 1920: Rebuilt as a salvage tug